A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

-\item \textbf{Format Control}: There are also text generation tasks that need to control the format of the generated text, such as text length and rhythm.
-For example, traditional Chinese poetry and couplet generation has strict requirements in format, including the number of words, structure, etc.
+\item \textbf{Format Control Tasks}: There are also CTG tasks that need to control the format of the generated text, such as text length and rhythm.
+For example, the task of generating traditional Chinese poetry and couplet has strict requirements in format, including the number of words, structure, etc.

 \end{itemize}